lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

 ..  container:: justify

-   As a first step, a rectangular box of water is created and equilibrated at ambient temperature and ambient pressure (the PEG molecule will be added in the next sections).
+   As a first step, a rectangular box of water is created and equilibrated at ambient temperature and ambient pressure.

-   Create a folder named pureH2O/.
-Inside this folder, create an empty text file named input.lammps.
+   Create a folder named *pureH2O/*.
+Inside this folder, create an empty text file named *input.lammps*.
 Copy the following lines in it:

 ..